 The District Association strongly recommends one simple, actionable, and practical measure:

-That Ryde Council immediately amends its planning regulations.
-No public infrastructure should ever be destroyed or replaced without rigorous public scrutiny and genuine community consultation.
+That Ryde Council immediately amends its planning regulations to ensure public infrastructure cannot be destroyed nor replaced without community consultation.